ibm-cloud-docs/EventStreams/messagehub112.md

 Many other messaging systems also have a way of carrying other information along with the messages.
 Kafka 0.11 introduces record headers for this purpose. {{site.data.keyword.messagehub}} is currently based on Kafka 0.10.2.1, so it does not yet support record headers.

+You might find it useful to read this information in conjunction with [consuming messages](/docs/services/MessageHub/messagehub114.html) in {{site.data.keyword.messagehub}}.

 ## Configuration settings
 {: #config_settings notoc}